abcsFrederick/l2p/README.md

 This an R package for "gene set enrichment".
 It is optimized for speed.

 Installation:
-Download package (l2p_0.0-1.tar.gz) : wget https://github.com/CCBR/l2p/raw/master/l2p_0.0-1.tar.gz
+Download package (l2p_0.0-2.tar.gz) : wget https://github.com/CCBR/l2p/raw/master/l2p_0.0-2.tar.gz
 then  run R CMD INSTALL , i.e:

-R CMD INSTALL l2p_0.0-1.tar.gz
+R CMD INSTALL l2p_0.0-2.tar.gz

 or, from inside R, run this command:

-install.packages("https://github.com/CCBR/l2p/raw/master/l2p_0.0-1.tar.gz", repos=NULL)
+install.packages("https://github.com/CCBR/l2p/raw/master/l2p_0.0-2.tar.gz", repos=NULL)

-You can get the conda package with this command : wget https://github.com/CCBR/l2p/blob/master/r-l2p-0.0_1-r35_0.tar.bz2?raw=true -O r-l2p-0.0_1-r35_0.tar.bz2
+You can get the conda package with this command : wget https://github.com/CCBR/l2p/blob/master/r-l2p-0.0_2-r35_0.tar.bz2?raw=true -O r-l2p-0.0_2-r35_0.tar.bz2

 Available functions:
-l2p(genelist)            - return data frame with proabilities that arg (list of genes) matches a pathway l2pgetlongdesc(acc)  - get the full (possibly very long) description for pathway accession identifer string l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegeneist)    - return list of human genes for input list of mouse gene names
+l2p(genelist)        - return data frame with proabilities that arg (list of genes) matches a pathway l2pgetlongdesc(acc)  - get the full (possibly very long) description for pathway accession identifer string l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegenelist)    - return list of human genes for input list of mouse gene names a2a(genelist,fromspecies,tospecies) - return list of source species genes and return list of orthologs for destination species

 Convenience Functions:
 l2pu(list,universe)  - return data frame with proabilities with list of genes and user specified universe